Christopher Lee: 1947–1957: Career beginnings

-Returning to London in 1946, Lee was offered his old job back at Beecham's, with a significant raise, but he turned them down as "I couldn't think myself back into the office frame of mind."
+Returning to London in 1946, Lee was offered his old job back at Beecham's with a significant raise, but he turned them down as "I couldn't think myself back into the office frame of mind."
 The Armed Forces were sending veterans with an education in the Classics to teach at universities, but Lee felt his Latin was too rusty and didn't care for the strict curfews.
-During lunch with his cousin Nicolò Carandini, now the Italian Ambassador to Britain, Lee was detailing his war wounds when Carandini said, "Why don't you become an actor, Christopher?"
-Lee liked the idea, and after assuaging his mother's protests by pointing to the successful Carandini performers in Australia (which included his great-grandmother Marie Carandini, who had been a successful opera singer), he met Nicolò's friend Filippo Del Giudice, a lawyer-turned-film producer and head of Two Cities Films, part of the Rank Organisation.
-Lee recalled that Giudice "looked me up and down... [and] concluded that I was just what the industry had been looking for."
+During lunch with his mother's cousin Nicolò Carandini, who had become the Italian Ambassador to Britain, Lee was detailing his war wounds when Carandini said, "Why don't you become an actor, Christopher?"
+Lee liked the idea, and after assuaging his mother's protests by pointing to the successful Carandini performers in Australia (which included his great-grandmother Marie Carandini, who had been an opera singer), he met Nicolò's friend Filippo Del Giudice, a lawyer-turned-film producer and head of Two Cities Films, part of the Rank Organisation.
+Lee recalled that Giudice "looked me up and down" and "concluded that I was just what the industry had been looking for."
 He was sent to see Josef Somlo for a contract:

 Somlo sent him to see Rank's David Henley and Olive Dodds, who signed him on a seven-year contract.
 Like other students at Rank's "Charm School," Lee had difficulty finding work.
-He finally made his film début in 1947, in Terence Young's Gothic romance Corridor of Mirrors.
+He finally made his film début in 1948, in Terence Young's Gothic romance Corridor of Mirrors.
 He played Charles; the director got around his height by placing him at a table in a nightclub alongside Lois Maxwell, Mavis Villiers, Hugh Latimer and John Penrose.
 Lee had a single line, "a satirical shaft meant to qualify the lead's bravura."

 In this early period, he made an uncredited appearance in Laurence Olivier's film version of Hamlet (1948), as a spear carrier (his later co-star and close friend Peter Cushing played Osric).
 A few years later, he appeared in Captain Horatio Hornblower R.N.
 (1951) as a Spanish captain.
 He was cast when the director asked him if he could speak Spanish and fence, which he was able to do.
 Lee appeared uncredited in the American epic Quo Vadis (1951), which was shot in Rome, playing a chariot driver and was injured when he was thrown from it at one point during the shoot.

 He recalled that his breakthrough came in 1952, when Douglas Fairbanks, Jr. began making films at the British National Studios.
 He said in 2006, "I was cast in various roles in 16 of them and even appeared with Buster Keaton and it proved an excellent training ground."
 The same year, he appeared in John Huston's Oscar-nominated Moulin Rouge.
 Throughout the next decade, he made nearly 30 films, including The Cockleshell Heroes, playing mostly stock action characters.